 Clicking SAVE on the right list will complete the analysis request and process the inventory quantities into their respective statuses.

-By implementing Sage Enterprise quality control processes directly into your ERP system, the test results and quality control data become part of an integrated system.
+By implementing Sage X3 quality control processes directly into your ERP system, the test results and quality control data become part of an integrated system.
 This allows those test results and corresponding quality control data to be readily available for any reporting requirements as well as historical archiving should there be a quality control issue in the future.

 Read the sister blog titled Quality Control on Purchase Order Receipts Process in X3